 Knee Replacement: Surgery can help relieve pain and restore function in severely diseased knee joints.
 During knee replacement, a surgeon cuts away damaged bone and cartilage from your thighbone, shinbone, and kneecap and replaces it with an artificial joint made of metal alloys, high-grade plastics, and polymers.

 Contact our clinic to schedule an appointment – you’ll be able to speak with a physical therapist about your knee pain.
-We proudly serve residents of Cranberry Township, Pennsylvania, as well as those in Freedom, Sewickley, and surrounding areas.
+We proudly serve patients of Cranberry Township, Pennsylvania, as well as those in Adams Township, Beaver, Economy, Freedom, Mars, Pittsburgh, Sewickley, Seven Fields, and surrounding areas.